jliu-ut/jliu-ut.github.io/_teaching/teaching.md

 ---

 ### Teaching Interests
 I am particularly interested in teaching data analytics for accounting majors at all levels using tools such as Microsoft Excel, SQL, Python, R, and Tableau.
-I am also interested in and able to teach a wide range of courses including but not limited to  financial accounting, managerial accounting, and financial statement analysis.
+I am also interested in and qualified to teach a wide range of courses including but not limited to  financial accounting, managerial accounting, and financial statement analysis.

 ### Course Instructor